davidbarone/Fabric/README.md

 Steps to get started:
 1. Create an AAD Entra Tenant / Directory - DONE
 2. Create a user in directory - DONE
+3. Create an Azure admin
+4. Purchase a Fabric Free licence
+   1. this will let you publish to myworkspace
+   2. cannot develop custom visuals
-3. Buy Fabric F2 capacity (from Azure portal of M365 portal)
+5. Buy Fabric F2 capacity (from Azure portal of M365 portal)
-4. Buy PBI Pro licence (M365 portal admin centre)
+6. Buy PBI Pro licence (M365 portal admin centre)
-5. Assign licence to user
+7. Assign licence to user

 - If wanting to use free trial instead?
 6. Start Fabric Trial (60 days)